 If you’re living the natural life and have dumped your toxic cleaning products and cosmetics, you’ve no doubt come across “no poo” or “low poo” non toxic methods of hair care.
-No poo means ditching your commercial shampoos and conditioners and cleansing your hair with natural agents such as baking soda, honey, vinegar, water only, tea rinses, herbs, and/or essential oils.
+No poo means ditching your commercial shampoos and conditioners and cleansing your hair with natural agents such as baking soda, honey, vinegar, water only, tea rinses, herbs, essential oils, and/or even coffee.
 Low poo means you’ve found a shampoo formulated with natural ingredients, and it doesn’t contain nasty chemicals like sulfates, silicone, parabens, fragrance, and other stuff you can’t pronounce.

 I’ve run across countless articles extolling the virtues of ditching shampoo for good.
 Because I’ve ditched chemical body care products, cleaning up my hair care routine was the next logical step.
 And my damaged hair needed repair.
 Here’s my experience with low and no poo and how I’m repairing my hair.

 There is a ton of information out there about natural hair care, and I spent weeks pouring over it until I made the decision to go no poo.
 I also figured out a few pearls along the way that I wish I’d known going into the no poo experience.
 I have tried EVERYTHING to help repair my hair over the years, so I hope my experience helps you if you’re looking to give up shampoo.
 Read more about my hairy story here.